Charles Dickens Museum, London

 Charles Dickens is one of Britain’s most famous writers.

-Author of famous stories like A Christmas Carol, Oliver Twist, Great Expectations, David Copperfield and Nicholas Nickleby, many of his books depict life in Victorian London.
+He’s the author of famous stories such as A Christmas Carol, Oliver Twist, Great Expectations, David Copperfield, and Nicholas Nickleby, and many of his books depict life in Victorian London.

 You can visit his former home, in a terraced Georgian house in London.